-All reasonable steps must be taken to ensure the efficient management of energy.
+Even though energy supply will be derived from the Solar PV facility itself, all reasonable steps must be taken to ensure the efficient management of energy.
 Energy management and conservation measures must be propagated and encouraged.
 The objective of energy management will be to encourage the conservation of energy, for example:

 - Ensure that cooling units are located and operated to conserve energy.
-If refrigerant are to be used, please note that R22 as a refrigerant are being phased out (due to negative impact on the ozone) and that the following gasses are more environmentally friendly options: ammonia, R134a, R143a, R404A, R407C, R410A, and R507A. - Install energy-efficient appliances (e.g. a grade one refrigerator is at least 35% more energy-efficient than a grade three one). - Install energy efficient lightning (which uses less energy to give the same amount of illumination and last longer than conventional incandescent bulbs). - Insulate water heaters and hot water pipes (insulating hot water pipes from the water heater to the source are another way to conserve).

-- Disconnect or switch- off units/appliances which are not in use. - Monitor different energy uses (e.g. electricity, fuels and gas).
+If refrigerant are to be used, please note that R22 as a refrigerant is being phased out (due to negative impacts on the ozone layer) and that the following gasses are more environmentally friendly options: ammonia, R134a, R143a, R404A, R407C, R410A, and R507A. - Install energy-efficient appliances (e.g. a grade one refrigerator is at least 35% more energy-efficient than a grade three one). - Install energy efficient lightning (which uses less energy to give the same amount of illumination and last longer than conventional incandescent bulbs). - Insulate water heaters and hot water pipes (insulating hot water pipes from the water heater to the source are another way to conserve). - Disconnect or switch- off units/appliances which are not in use. - Monitor different energy uses (e.g. electricity, fuels and gas).